jgoguen/jgoguen.github.io/content/_includes/_about.md

 high-quality results and consistently improving both back-end infrastructure and the end-user experience.

-I live in the United States where I'm employed as a Security Engineer with Meta.
+I live in the United States where I'm employed as a Site Reliability Engineer with MongoDB.

 As a software developer, I am familiar with shell scripting, Python 3, and Golang.
 I can also work with C, Java, or Perl, and I can learn new languages as